-5 If setting a start point, in the <Start TC> group, press the [Set] button.
+5 If setting a start point, press [Set] in the <Start TC> group.

 If not setting a start point, skip to step 8.

 For a disk recorder on which the start point is not set, the file recalled in the disk recorder when the keyframe point is passed is the subject of the action.